Sex Discrimination, Sexual Harassment and Sexual Misconduct

 Sexual activity as the result of coercion is non-consensual.
 Coercion is a threat, undue pressure, or intimidation to engage in sexual activity.

 Sexual relationships between faculty and students and staff and students are problematic due to the inherent power differential.
 Therefore, sexual or romantic relationships between faculty and students and between staff and students are prohibited.
-(Insert Link to College fraternization policy).
+(See Non-Fraternization policy).